TheoFEM-TUM/FLOW-OTTER/docs/setup.md

 ## Create virtual Python environment(s)

-You can only use the workflow from virtual Python environments that contain the required Python packages.
+You can only use `Flow-Otter` from virtual Python environments that contain the required Python packages.

-You can create a Python environment with the name `.venv_pq` with
+You can create a Python environment with the name `.venv_flow_otter` with
 ```
-python -m venv .venv_pq
+python -m venv .venv_flow_otter
 ```

 Every time you want to load the virtual environment, please use
 ```
-source .venv_pq/bin/activate
+source .venv_flow_otter/bin/activate
 ```

 With `pip`, you can install Python packages.
-To get all the Python packages (including PerQueue and myqueue) needed to run the workflow, you can simply run the following command:
+To get all the Python packages (including PerQueue and myqueue) needed to run `Flow-Otter`, you can simply run the following command:
 ```
-pip install -r requirements.txt
+pip install -r requirements_flow_otter.txt
 ```
-You can find `requirements.txt` in **TBD**.
+You can find `requirements_flow_otter.txt` in **TBD**.
 Please note that PerQueue only works with myqueue version of **TBD**.